THE CORTEX COLLECTIVE PHILOSOPHY

 This is one of the reasons I believe support should aim not only to build capacity, but also to reduce unnecessary burden wherever possible.

-Whilst no single professional can remove every barrier, meaningful support can sometimes come from helping people feel less alone in the process.
-It can come from reducing the amount of translation required, recognising the effort that has already been expended and helping people develop the confidence, understanding and support required to navigate systems more effectively themselves.
+Whilst no single professional can remove every barrier, meaningful support can come from helping people carry less.
+It can come from reducing the amount of translation required, recognising the effort that has already been expended and helping people develop the confidence, understanding and support needed to navigate systems more effectively themselves.
+Sometimes support means building new skills.
+Sometimes it means advocating, simplifying, translating or sharing the load until a person is able to regain confidence in navigating systems independently.

 At the same time, I believe the broader goal should be bigger than individual adaptation.